RoasterPay: How to Enable and Setup

 4. Customer Setup: Getting Customer Payment Methods on File

-a.
 Getting Started: Prioritize Your Customers

 Focus on accounts that order regularly, review and update their payment terms if needed.
 Enable appropriate payment methods for each account